strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-end-users-roles.md

 ## Editing a role

-The role edition interface allows to edit the details of an end-user role as well as to configure in detail the permissions to access the content created and managed with your Strapi application.
+The role edition interface allows to edit the details of an end-user role as well as to configure in detail the permissions to access the content of the front-end application.
 It is accessible from *Users & Permissions plugin > Roles* either after clicking on the edit button <Fa-PencilAlt /> on the right side of a role's record, or after clicking on the **Add new role** button (see [Creating a new role](#creating-a-new-role)).

 ### Editing role's details